We value diversity in research

 Bridges to Stem Cell Research Internship Program (BSCRIP)

-This program, funded by the state, aims to encourage a diverse set of students to participate in regenerative medicine research.
+This program, funded by the state, aims to encourage students to participate in regenerative medicine research.

 Students obtain hands-on experience in stem cell research and guidance from mentor